By Jessica Reid / Contributor

 North Carolina: The proposed NC-211 route of the East Coast Greenway (cost TBD) could add 17 miles of the ECG along the NC-211 corridor in Brunswick County, NC.
 A feasibility study is currently underway to determine the potential and costs of this addition.

-South Carolina: The Georgetown to Hobcaw Barony ($) would include a 2.5-mile ferry and 8-mile sidepath linking downtown Georgetown to Waccamaw Neck Bikeway.
+South Carolina: A proposed connection between Georgetown and Hobcaw Barony ($) would include a 2.5-mile ferry and 8-mile sidepath linking downtown Georgetown to Waccamaw Neck Bikeway.

-Georgia: The Darien to Brunswick ($) would be a 16-mile sidepath linking historic Darien's Highlander Trail to the Liberty Ships Trail in Brunswick.
+Georgia: A proposed connection between Darien and Brunswick ($) would be a 16-mile sidepath linking historic Darien's Highlander Trail to the Liberty Ships Trail in Brunswick.